 For the utmost in wintry sophistication and festive elegance, the Christmas Tree Dinnerware Collection from Spode will undoubtedly be the perfect addition to your dinner table this holiday season.
 Originally designed in 1938, this lovely dinnerware pattern features a lush evergreen tree wrapped with glittering ornaments and golden garland, complete with piles of cheerfully wrapped presents.
 All dishes are made of sturdy stoneware and are microwave-safe, and can be easily cleaned in the dishwasher—leaving you with more time to enjoy your family, open presents, and drink cocoa under the tree.

-Best Design: Molly Hatch Gingerbread Holiday Icon Plate
+Best Pattern: Molly Hatch Gingerbread Holiday Icon Plate

 The whimsical design of this holiday plate is sure to earn a place at the table season after season.
 Part of Molly Hatch's Holiday Icon collection, this red and white dinner plate features a sweet gingerbread man with the word "gingerbread" emblazoned below the design.
-Not a fan of gingerbread?
-Other designs include a snowflake, candy cane, and Christmas tree.
+Other designs include a snowflake, candy cane, and a Christmas tree.
 Purchase several plates with the same design or mix and match for a more eclectic table setting.
 The entire Holiday Icon collection is crafted from high-quality stoneware, so it's dishwasher and microwave safe.

 What to Look for When Buying Dinnerware Sets